geovaly/ChatApp/README.md

 # ChatApp

 I put a lot of heart in writing this application and I was enjoying it.
 Thanks for taking the time to reviewing it.
+I love writing simple, clean and quality code.
 I will not go into details here because the code must speak by himself.

 Main points: